beab1212/Learning_ORM/README.md

 		ModelA.belongsToMany(ModelB, { through: 'ModelC' })
 	paranoid
-		- A paranoid table is one that, when told to delete a record, it will not truly delete it. migration seed eager loading
+		- A paranoid table is one that, when told to delete a record, it will not truly delete it.
+		- Instead, a special column called deletedAt will have its value set to the timestamp of that deletion request. migration seed eager loading